A Closer Look at Novel Class Discovery from the Labeled Set: Details of Section

-\paragraph{Results on CIFAR100} In \autoref{tab:cifar100_benchmark}, $U_{1}$ and $U_{2}$ represent the unlabeled sets, while $L_{1}$ and $L_{2}$ represent the labeled sets. $U_{1}$/$U_{2}$ and $L_{1}$/$L_{2}$ share the same super classes, while $U_{1}$/$U_{2}$ and $L_{2}$/$L_{1}$ belong to different super classes.
+To verify our assumption, we conduct experiments on four competitive baselines, including K-means \cite{macqueen1967some}, DTC \cite{han2019learning}, RS \cite{han2021autonovel}, {NCL} \cite{zhong2021neighborhood} and UNO \cite{fini2021unified}.
+We follow the baselines regarding hyperparameters and implementation details. \paragraph{Results on CIFAR100} In \autoref{tab:cifar100_benchmark}, $U_{1}$ and $U_{2}$ represent the unlabeled sets, while $L_{1}$ and $L_{2}$ represent the labeled sets. $U_{1}$/$U_{2}$ and $L_{1}$/$L_{2}$ share the same super classes, while $U_{1}$/$U_{2}$ and $L_{2}$/$L_{1}$ belong to different super classes.
 We evaluate 4 different labeled/unlabeled settings in CIFAR100, with 2 high semantic cases (i.e., ($U_{1}$, $L_{1}$) and ($U_{2}$, $L_{2}$)) and low semantic cases (i.e., ($U_{1}$, $L_{2}$) and ($U_{2}$, $L_{1}$)).
 The gap between the high-similarity and the low-similarity settings is larger than 20\% for K-means, and reaches up to 12\% for more advanced methods.
 The strong results of UNO across all splits show that a more difficult benchmark is needed to obtain clear results for future methods.

 \paragraph{Results on our proposed benchmark} Similarly, in \autoref{tab:imagenet_benchmark}, the most similar labeled set generally obtains the best performance, followed by the medium and the least similar one.
 Under the unlabeled set $U_{1}$, $L_{1}$ achieves the highest accuracy, with around 2-17\% improvement compared to $L_{2}$, and around 2-11\% improvement compared to $L_{1.5}$.
 For the unlabeled set $U_{2}$, $L_{2}$ is the most similar set and obtains 8-14\% improvement compared to $L_{1}$, and around 5-14\% improvement compared to $L_{1.5}$.